 The following reflection activity is meant to help us map our autonomic state over time.
 It’s a training tool to help us look back, not so much to judge the day or the week, but to observe the patterns that unfolded from the lens of our nervous system.
 A writer is someone who notices.
-Pay attention to ourselves is a challenge and an opportunity.
+Paying attention to ourselves is a challenge and an opportunity.

 It is a simple practice to be done in your notebooks.
 Date each entry.
 I suggest keeping these together in the same place in the notebook.
 Give yourself at least ten pages to do this activity for the extent of our course.